cru/cru.ucalgary.ca/README.md

   Clinical Research Unit
 </h1>

+### Note this app currently requires Node v16 or lower

 # git LFS and Netlify Large Media

 - this project uses git-lfs for the dfexplore and idatafax downloads